cobalt2727/L4T-Megascript/README.md

 - SRB2Kart: A kart racing game based on the 3D Sonic the Hedgehog fangame Sonic Robo Blast 2
 - RetroPie: Powerful frontend for both emulators and native programs alike
 - Celeste (Pico-8 Port): A tight platforming game which lead to the development of Celeste
-- Flappy Bird: hey guys don't delete flappy bird off your phone you can't get it back
+- Flappy Bird: A game about a bird flying in between warp pipes
 - SuperTux2: A 2D jump'n run sidescroller game in a style similar to the original Super Mario games
 - SM64Port: A native port of the classic game for the N64 (requires your own, legally dumped ROM)